 See also section 448 (Criteria for decisions).

-- (b) before granting the licence, require the applicant to do all or any of the following within a stated reasonable period- - (i) pay the licence fee for the first year of the proposed licence; - (ii) give, under section 488, security for the licence. - (2) If the applicant does not comply with a requirement under subsection (1), the Minister may refuse to grant the licence.
+- (ii) give, under section 488, security for the licence. - (2) If the applicant does not comply with a requirement under subsection (1), the Minister may refuse to grant the licence.

 447 Provisions of licence